Protecting patient confidentiality

 The Simulacrum is synthetic data which imitates some of the data held securely by the National Disease Registration Service (NDRS) within NHS England.
 NDRS collects data on all cancers diagnosed in England that is then linked with other datasets from NHS England to create a database called the Cancer Analysis System (CAS).
 The simulated data in the Simulacrum mimics some of the CAS data,but is made up entirely of artificial patients contains no real patient information.
 Therefore, the Simulacrum can be used to test hypotheses and gather information using data that has the “look and feel” of the cancer data within NHS England without ever compromising patient confidentiality.

-Also because we have kept the data model the same as the real one in PHE, the Simulacrum can be used to write and test queries that (with the right permissions and ethical approval) could be run on the real data.
+Also, because we have kept the data model the same as the real one in NHS England, the Simulacrum can be used to write and test queries that (with the right permissions and ethical approval) could be run on the real data.

 The Simulacrum has been created to protect patient confidentiality but at the same time make it possible for anyone who needs to ask questions on cancer data to do so.

 iii.
 Why do researchers want to access the data held by NCRAS?

 The National Disease Registration Service (NDRS) collects a wealth of data about all cancers diagnosed in England.
 There are up to 1,000 data items for each tumour diagnosed, including information on demographics, staging, pathology, treatment and hospital use, making it the largest dataset on cancer in the world.
 It is therefore a valuable resource for researchers who want to learn more about the disease and how best to treat it.
 This might include evaluating the effectiveness of new cancer drugs or treatment regimens or for planning how and where services are delivered.